-I’ve driven a truck for years (like most Americans to be honest), it does everything I need it to, gives me loads of practicality, still drives well enough that I don’t miss a regular car and I never really minded climbing in to it with dirty shoes – it was a work horse, and it got treated like one.
-The last time I switched trucks, I wanted to make an effort to keep it cleaner, I invested some money in some of the best all weather floor mats and was amazed at the difference.
+I’ve driven a truck for years (like most Americans to be honest), it does everything I need it to, gives me loads of practicality, still drives well enough that I don’t miss a regular car and I never really minded climbing in to it with dirty shoes – it was a workhorse, and it got treated like one.
+The last time I switched trucks, I wanted to make an effort to keep it cleaner, I invested some money in some of the best all-weather floor mats and was amazed at the difference.

-See, trucks are a massive market in the US, they’re used as regular transport, contracting, hauling – they’re the most popular type of vehicle, so it stands to reason that there’s hundreds, perhaps thousands of accessories available for them, some are better than others, some aren’t worth buying, and occasionally, there are products that get overlooked because they’re just not sexy – floor mats being firmly in that camp.
+See, trucks are a massive market in the US, they’re used as regular transport, contracting, hauling – they’re the most popular type of vehicle, so it stands to reason that there are hundreds, perhaps thousands of accessories available for them, some are better than others, some aren’t worth buying, and occasionally, there are products that get overlooked because they’re just not sexy – floor mats being firmly in that camp.

 Best All Weather Floor Mats

 I reached the point where beating my truck up during the week was fine, but at the weekend when I wanted to use it for some normal family time, I’d have to spend an hour or two cleaning it out, or take it to be cleaned at the local handwash – both cost time and money.
-I figured that I’d be better off spending some of that money in preventing it getting so dirty in the first place.
+I figured that I’d be better off spending some of that money in preventing it from getting so dirty in the first place.

-Floor mats are never going to be at the top of someone’s Christmas list, especially the higher end ones where you could be spending nearly 200 bucks on them, so you have to make that choice, you have to decide that you really need them, unless of course you have huge stacks just waiting to be spent (I don’t).
+Floor mats are never going to be at the top of someone’s Christmas list, especially the higher-end ones where you could be spending nearly 200 bucks on them, so you have to make that choice, you have to decide that you really need them, unless of course, you have huge stacks just waiting to be spent (I don’t).

 That’s how I found myself wondering what the best floor mats were.

-I took the view that spending a few dollars on floor mats would save me time at the weekends, but you could just as easily justify it by looking at the bigger picture, something longer term.
+I took the view that spending a few dollars on floor mats would save me time at the weekends, but you could just as easily justify it by looking at the bigger picture, something long term.
 A quality set of floor mats will help keep your truck (or SUV, sedan or what have you) in better shape in the long run, which of course means that resale value won’t be hit quite as hard – what would you rather buy; two trucks with the same mileage, one’s been taken care and looks cared for, or one that’s been beaten to hell and back?